 Head Basketball Coach and Athletic Director

 The Harvesters have been nationally ranked in the NJCAA Top Ten for the past 10 seasons.
-Fletcher is second in all-time wins for basketball at Eastfield College, which started in 1971.
-99 of Coach Fletcher’s players have moved on to play at the four year university level.
-Fletcher’s players have received 79 college degrees and counting.
+Coach Fletcher is second in all-time wins for basketball at Eastfield College, which started in 1971.
+102 of Coach Fletcher’s players have moved on to play at the four year university level.
+Fletcher’s players have received 85 college degrees and counting.
 Fletcher has coached an NBA player, three NBA D league players and fifteen professional overseas players.
 Those players have played in leagues located in Japan, China, Holland, Germany, Philippines, Chile, Venezuela, Czech Republic, Sri Lanka and Kuwait.
-Fletcher has also coached five All-Americans, three Conference MVP’s, three Freshman of the Year players, an Academic All American, All Region players, All Conference players and a multitude of Division I, Division II and NAIA players.
+Fletcher has also coached six All-Americans, four Conference MVP’s, three Freshman of the Year, a Newcomer of the Year, an Academic All American and a multitude of Division I, Division II and NAIA players.
 Fletcher’s junior college players have received over 1.9 million dollars in athletic scholarships to four year universities.

 In 2009-2010 the Harvesters won the conference championship and were Region V runners up.
 Fletcher received Co-Coach of the year award for the Metro Athletic conference.

 In 2008-2009 the Harvesters finished 21-11 overall and Region V runners up.
 The Harvesters were ranked as high as number three in the nation that season.

 In 2007-2008 the Harvesters finished 21-10 overall.
 Eastfield was ranked number one in the Nation in November.